yona-lang/homepage/docs/stdlib/seq.md

 tags: stdlib
 ---

 This module provides functions for manipulating Sequences.
 Sequences are bi-directional, immutable data structures with constant time random element lookup.
-Strings in Yatta are specially optimized sequences of UTF-8 characters.
+Strings in Yona are specially optimized sequences of UTF-8 characters.

 ## Usage
 There is a special syntax to create an empty sequence: `[]` or `""`.
 Sequences support special [operators](/features/operators.md) for adding elements or joining with other sequences.